1,000+ Opportunities

 Save a search for “Center for Medicare and Medicaid Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants: State governments.
+Search similar grants →According to the current listing, eligibility includes: Eligible applicants: State governments.
 Eligible applicants are state Medicaid agencies (SMAs) with the authority and capacity to accept the Cooperative Agreement award funding.
 Eligible applicants are all 50 states, Washington DC, and U.S. territories.
 Eligible U.S. territories include American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the United States Virgin Islands.
 Applicants may select to participate at the state level or designate a sub-state region, subject to CMS approval during the application review.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program